 Stretching may also help get you through your day by:

-- increasing range of motion
+- increasing range

-- decreasing risk of injury
+- decreasing risk

 Unsure about where to start?
 One of these stretches may be just what you need.

 If you stay in your jammies all day, you’ll miss out on how good it feels to don them at the end of a difficult day.
 We know everyone needs a pajama day now and then, but save it for a snow day when you’re stuck inside with a mug of cocoa and a roaring fire.